liquid4teur/Cygwin/README.md

 Consequently, we implemented a batch script that :
 - Download the cygwin executable (for 64-bit),
-- Install Cygwin with its core packages (C:\cygwin),
+- Install Cygwin executable with its core packages (C:\cygwin),
 - Install additional packages:
 	- openssh,
 	- openssl,